scaui0/QuizEnchanter/README.md

    The `files` field is a list of python files (relativ from plugin folder) that are executed on loading plugin.
 4. Fill the name and the id.
 The id should be unique!
-5. Create a new python file in the main folder and specify it in the `file` field of the `extension.json` file.
+5. Create a new python file in the main folder and specify it in the `files` field of the `extension.json` file.
 6. Fill the referenced Python files with your plugin content!
    When you create quiz types, you need to have a plugin object.